 - Britain's 2000 AD, a weekly Sci-Fi anthology debuted in 1977.
 It would go on to launch the careers of many influential British comic writers and artists during the early 80s, including comics legend Alan Moore.
-Its most popular strip, Judge Dredd, marks one of the earliest attempts at bringing moral ambiguity to the medium, and explored Cyber Punk a full 7 years before Neuromancer was written.
-It also more or less created the British comic industry, and is to this day the most successful British comic series of all time.
+Its most popular strip, Judge Dredd flirted with a kind of proto-Cyber Punk seven years before William Gibson wrote Neuromancer.
+British comics heroes had more of a leaning towards the "anti" side, and Dredd's series exploited that to the full.
+2000 A.D. more or less created the British comic industry as we know it today, and is to this day the most successful British comic series of all time.

-- Swamp Thing, both the original version (debuting in DC's horror series The House of Secrets in 1971), and the earliest part of Moore's celebrated run (beginning in 1984) came out during this period.
-As did The Movie in 1983.
-Under Moore it became deeply political, dealing with themes such as race, feminism, environmentalism, and animal rights.
+- Swamp Thing, both the original version (debuting in a short story published in DC's horror series The House of Secrets in 1971), and a revived incarnation.
+In 1984, Alan Moore took over the script and made a name for himself in the U.S. The Movie came out in 1983.
+Under Moore, it became deeply political, dealing with themes such as race, feminism, environmentalism, and animal rights.

 - Camelot 3000, one of the first major direct market projects, and DC's first maxi-series.
 Also notable for its Genre-Busting, political commentary, and for pushing the envelope in terms of adult content and themes.

 - Miracleman.
 The first uncompromising Deconstructions of the superhero genre, by Alan Moore, of course.
-Once described as "Superman, but told as a horror story."
+Once described as "Superman, but told as a horror story," although the premise is actually based on a British copy of Shazam.
 Without Miracleman, there might not have been a Watchmen.